Edwinem/msckf_tutorial/README.md

 ## Introduction
 This project contains a basic Multi-Constraint Kalman Filter(MSCKF) implementation to solve the visual inertial odometry(VIO) problem.
-The MSCKF is an extended kalman filter first introduced in X, and is the main way to solve VIO within the EKF framework.
+The MSCKF is an extended kalman filter first introduced in ["A Multi-State Constraint Kalman Filter for Vision-aided Inertial Navigation" by Mourikis and Roumeliotis](https://www-users.cs.umn.edu/~stergios/papers/ICRA07-MSCKF.pdf), and is the main way to solve VIO within the EKF framework.

 This project should serve as a tutorial.
 Hopefully, people can read through the codebase and learn how an MSCKF works.
 It is a fairly basic implementation, and lacks some of the more modern upgrades such as